HxHexa/spendings_tracker/README.md

 *if I have the time for it*

-- Monthly/weekly/daily tracking (probably with using a tree structure but there must be a better way)
+- (DONE?)
+Monthly/weekly/daily tracking (probably with using a tree structure but there must be a better way) (Create corresponding categories like Monday, November, NovemberWk1 and the likes)

 - (DONE) Tracking of earnings (actually this should be pretty easy to do.
 Just take the entry and negate the amount.
 Will get to this one eventually)